Life As a Plasterer or Stucco Mason

 - Plaster Foreman

-Is There Job Demand for Plasterers and Stucco Masons?
+Are There Job Opportunities for Plasterers and Stucco Masons?

-In 2016, there was an estimated number of 27,700 jobs in the United States for Plasterer or Stucco Mason.
+In the United States, there were 27,700 jobs for Plasterer or Stucco Mason in 2016.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Plasterer or Stucco Mason by 2026.
 The BLS estimates 2,700 yearly job openings in this field.

 The states with the most job growth for Plasterer or Stucco Mason are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Virginia, Ohio, or New Mexico.
 These states have the worst job growth for this type of profession.